 Write Your Self offers yearly scholarships.

-Applications for our license scholarship will open again on October 31, 2017.
+Applications for our license scholarship will open again in fall 2018.

 Sign up below to learn more.

 Sign up to learn more about our upcoming scholarships:

 Katie is a part of the Greater Manchester Women’s Support Alliance (GMWSA), who provide specialist, gender-responsive and holistic support to women who have been involved in the Criminal Justice System, or who are at risk of becoming involved.

 Katie, who’s also a writer, says, “Ultimately, I want my work with women to be focused not on their problems, but on their stories.”

 Faisal completed his MBBS from King Edward Medical University and is a researcher within the field of psychiatry.
 He says, “There is a lack of mental health professionals in our country.
 400 psychiatrists for a population of more than 200 million.
 Writing can be a valuable tool in our fight against trauma, particularly in younger patients.
 But, unfortunately, there is little funding available and worse, there are few professionals who can provide systematic guidance.
 I want to learn to guide patients using this method.”

 Cristina is a psychotherapist, working mainly with people who’ve experienced trauma.